BBBase-EHeresy/PPPub/docs/forces_of_good/_lotr.md

 3 Attacks, or use his two-handed axe.*]

 [*Accompanying his father Gloin to the Council of Elrond, Gimli volunteers his axe in service to the Ringbearer.
-Although a brash and stubborn Dwarf, Gimli is a fierce warrior, capable of slaying hordes °ffoes with a grim determination - especially if a certain pointy-eared Elvish princeling happens to be laying the enemy in greater numbers than him!*]
+Although a brash and stubborn Dwarf, Gimli is a fierce warrior, capable of slaying hordes Â°ffoes with a grim determination - especially if a certain pointy-eared Elvish princeling happens to be laying the enemy in greater numbers than him!*]

 [*I myself am sitting pretty on 43 **\^E3 -** If Legolas and Gimli are